Kenmore Elite CSV Max DS4095 Review

 Maintenance

-We couldn't find any official instructions for complete care, but cleaning the filters on this model proved easy enough, thankfully.
+I couldn't find any official instructions for complete care, but cleaning the filters on this model proved easy enough, thankfully.
 Releasing the dustbin is also quite straightforward; a button is on the bottom of the roller, which releases the roller itself.
-We prefer a dedicated button for this purpose and were glad to see it on this model.
+I prefer a dedicated button for this purpose and was glad to see it on this model.

 Uphostery & Attachments